-It’s never an easy mission, doing a full-on spring clean, especially on your own, so why not get the family in on it too?
+It’s never an easy mission to do a full-on spring clean, especially on your own, so why not get the family in on it too?
 Even those reluctant members can be enticed with a little something to uplift and get the mood going, so pop on some tunes and make it a fun task.
 Perhaps offer some sort of reward to them, anything to get a few extra hands on board to help make the job a little easier.

-Some chores are only managed during certain times of the year, and let’s face it although winter is generally dull, it’s that time of year where we tend to neglect our homes a bit.
+Some chores are only managed during certain times of the year, and let’s face it, although winter is generally dull, it’s that time of year when we tend to neglect our homes a bit.
 However, now that the weather is brightening up, it’s time to start doing these tasks.

-Windows become noticeable as the sun blasts against them so we may have to start by sprucing those up first, but other outside jobs like a patio clean and picking up debris gets the ball rolling too, plus fresh air does you a world of good, so give it a bash and see what a difference it makes to your homes appearance and mood.
+Windows become noticeable as the sun blasts against them, so we may have to start by sprucing those up first, but other outside jobs like a patio clean and picking up debris get the ball rolling too, plus fresh air does you a world of good, so give it a bash and see what a difference it makes to the appearance and mood of your home.

 Many people find good old-fashioned home-made cleaners are equally successful at tackling certain chores too, so look online to see what can be made out of your pantry contents, save some cash and protect the environment too, bonus!

 Not knowing where to start is the hardest part, and if we delve into everything at once, the job can become overwhelming, so why not start room by room and tackle them day by day if you wish?

 Room by room is the most effective method as it usually means we tackle chores more thoroughly rather than doing a quick wipe around.
 Do a checklist, and “tick them off” if you like, it’s always self-rewarding to see the list getting ticked off, as it offers a sense of self-accomplishment.